owalsdor/ccpm-os/README.md

    - **Skills** in `skills/` — referenced by commands automatically
    - **Rules** in `CLAUDE.md` — applied as workspace-level instructions

+4. For **MCP servers** (e.g., Webex), see `mcp/webex/README.md` for build and auth instructions, then add the server in **Cursor Settings > Features > MCP**.

-4. Start using commands immediately: open Cursor chat, type `/`, and pick a command.
+5. Start using commands immediately: open Cursor chat, type `/`, and pick a command.

-5. Build your own workspace like the /Cisco, add a CLAUDE.md under this project like the example one and start working.
+6. Build your own workspace like the /Cisco, add a CLAUDE.md under this project like the example one and start working.

 ### Manual setup (any AI editor)